copygirl/howto-example-mod/README.md

 ### Directory structure

-- **root**: This is mainly where our `.csproj` file will reside, but other files are going to end up here, such as `.gitignore` if you're using Git, the readme, license, ...
+- `./`: The root folder is mainly where our `.csproj` file will reside, but other files are going to end up here, such as `.gitignore` if you're using Git, the readme, license, ...
-- `src/`: Contains all source files (`.cs`) for our mod.
+- `./src/`: Contains all source (`.cs`) files for our mod.
 This is what makes this a code mod over a simple content mod, which just contains assets.
 More on this destinction on the [official wiki][VS-wiki].
-- `resources/`: This directory contains all files which will eventually be included in the release `.zip` file.
+- `./resources/`: This directory contains all files which will eventually be included in the release `.zip` file such as the `modinfo.json`.
-- `resources/assets/`: Contains all assets for our mod.
+- `./resources/assets/`: Contains all assets for our mod.
 Unlike some other games (*cough* Minecraft *cough*), a lot of the heavy lifting will already be done by the asset loading portion of the engine.